Bigomby/f2k/README.md

 ## Status

-Currently, `kafka-netflow` uses a new sensor database module which has been rewritted in Rust.
+Currently, `rsflow` uses a new sensor database module which has been rewritted in Rust.
 This new module allows to use an external service to store sensors information, but it has not been implemented yet. **Sensor database are still a static JSON file, but it will change in the future**.